bbc/psammead/CONTRIBUTING.md

 | prop-name | description of type | Yes/No   | `example input` |

 ## Usage
-(An code block containing an example usage of the component, including importing)
+(A code block containing an example usage of the component, including importing)

 ## Accessibility notes
 (ensuring they make sense to non-technical audiences)